Thai soldier kills at least 10 in shooting rampage | DW | 08.02.2020

 The solider reportedly opened fire at a shopping mall following a dispute.
 Video taken outside the mall and shared on social media showed people taking cover in a parking lot as gunshots were fired.

+"As for the motive to the incident, we have to wait for officials to catch him and interrogate him first," military commander Lieutenant General Thanya Kiatsarn said in a statement.

-Police officers cited by the Associated Press said the man took a gun from his base and drove to the mall, opening fire along the way.
+Police officers cited by the Associated Press news agency said the man took a gun and military vehicle from his base before driving to the mall, opening fire along the way.

 The suspect, identified by the Thai Defense Ministry as Sgt.
 Jakrapanth Thomma, posted messages on his Facebook page during his alleged rampage, writing "No one can escape death" and "Should I give up?"